At STEVENS, our clients rely on our expert millwright services to keep their industrial equipment operating optimally.

 Equipment Setting & Precision Alignment

-In addition, a number of professional organizations and trade unions offer millwright training and certification programs.
+In addition, a number of professional organizations and trade unions offer millwright training programs or certification programs.
 There may be a combination of classroom education, practical training, and apprenticeship opportunities in these programs.

 Overall, millwright education and training requirements will vary by employer, specific work activities, and responsibilities.
 Welders in the field of millwrights will have different needs than maintenance mechanics or specialists.

-• Millwrights are trained tradespeople that install, maintain, and repair machinery and equipment used in the industrial sector.
+• Millwrights are trained tradespeople who install, maintain, and repair machinery and equipment used in the industrial sector.

 • Typically, millwrights operate in manufacturing, energy production, and other industrial factories.